edm00se/blog/content/old/2016-08-24-mwlug-success-and-themes.md

 MWLUG saw its fair share of conjecture regarding the future of Domino.
 While we've been getting a mix somewhere between radio silence and confusing messages, hopefully we can have the record set straight and be able to get back to work.
 For some time, I've been a proponent of using Domino/XPages in a way that speaks to the power of the XPages runtime and uses all the modern front-end tooling.
 This helps us keep our skills sharp and marketable, yet makes good use of our existing systems.
 I won't talk about _should the worst happen_, as I've not heard anything truly definitive yet, but keeping our applications and business logic portable is _always_ a good idea.

 ### Summary
 Thanks to those that attended my session.
 I think we had a great time and some good discussion, along with a few cool toys being demonstrated.
-Until next time, ð»!
+Until next time, 🍻!